protyposis/yi-mirrorless-firmware-tools/README.md

 > What's the purpose of this tool?

 To lay the roots for a firmware hack.
+To help with firmware analysis.
+To change firmware regions.

 > What can a potential firmware hack do?